What Coaching Is (And What It Isn’t)

 3. Coaching is NOT Mentoring

 Mentors are seasoned guides who have walked the path before you and can tell you exactly what worked for them.
-Coaching isn’t about giving advice from our experience—it’s about helping you navigate your experience.
-A mentor tells you what worked for them.
-A coach helps you figure out what will work for you.
+The idea in mentoring is that you want to model your life and actions after what “worked” for your mentor.
+Coaching is very different.
+Coaching isn’t about giving advice from the coach’s experience and expertise.
+On the contrary, Coaching is about helping you navigate, reframe, and dig the gold out of your own experience.
+A mentor tells you what worked for them, but a coach helps you figure out what will work for you.

 What Coaching IS